smtm/ogone-rails/README.md

-#Ogone for Rails
+#Viveum-Ogone for Rails

 ##What is it

-A Ruby gem to simplify the use of [Ogone](http://www.ogone.com) online payments service.
+A Ruby gem to simplify the use of [Ogone](http://www.ogone.com) online payments service as offered by Viveum.

 ##Usage